MatthijsKamstra/haxephp/10sqlite/example.md

 The function `createRandomUser()` does exactly what you would expect, if you really want to know, check the source code.

 So a user!
-We have used a typedef before, this looks very simular.
+We have used a typedef before, this looks very similar.
 The strange stuff here are the types, they are not the default types that Haxe uses.
 Read more about that: [creating-a-spod](http://old.haxe.org/manual/spod#creating-a-spod)